Maryland Fried Chicken

 Maryland Fried Chicken is a group of independently owned restaurants and former corporate chain of franchised fried chicken take-out restaurants that originated in Orlando, Florida.
 It was founded by Al Constantine in 1961 and grew to cover some 20 U.S. states and the Bahamas at its peak before ultimately going bankrupt in the late 1970s and dissolving as a chain.

 Nomenclature

+Accounts differ on the selection of the name "Maryland Fried Chicken" for the Orlando-based chain of restaurants founded by Delaware natives.
+In a 1970 interview, Richard Costantine, the brother of founder Al Constantine, reported that it was their father, Alfonzo, who chose the name "Maryland."
+He offered only that it was believed to sound more appealing than "Delaware Fried Chicken" or "Delmarva Fried Chicken."

-The name "Maryland Fried Chicken" was chosen due to the then-recent opening of a Glenn L. Martin Co. manufacturing plant in Orlando.
+However, commenting for a 2001 article, Al Constantine took credit for the name and claimed that it was chosen due to the then-recent opening of a Glenn L. Martin Co. manufacturing plant in Orlando.
 Martin had previously built an aircraft manufacturing facility near Baltimore, Maryland that at one time was the largest such facility in the world.
 A number of Baltimore natives came with the company to its new Orlando facility and frequented Constantine's Restaurant; thus, the "Maryland" name was devised to appeal to these customers.
-This is despite the fact that Al Constantine's recipe was dissimilar to traditional Chicken Maryland, that he originally hailed from Delaware, and that the chain was founded in Florida.